na-na-hi/renget/archive/elysianrealm.md

 ##-> Signets<-
 Priority | Signet | Details
 ------ | ------ | ------
+1st | Su1 | Vulnerability, TDM, both combo boosts are the key choices; recommended to pick breach, vulnerability from enhanced
+2nd | Mobius1 | Both TDMs, vulnerability are the key choices, unlock nexus
-1st | Sakura2 | Vulnerability, TDM, evasion +1, evasion reset are the key choices, unlock nexus
+2nd | Sakura2 | Vulnerability, TDM, evasion +1 are the key choices, unlock nexus
-1st | Mobius1 | Both TDMs, vulnerability are the key choices, recommended to pick all enhanced, prioritise Newborn 2nd | Kalpas2 |  Both damage boosts, HP cap up, vulnerability are the key choices, unlock nexus 2nd | Pardofelis1 | HP/SP cap up, both damage boosts are the key choices, unlock nexus Optional | Kosma1 | Shieldbreak damage, evasion, ultimate are the key choices, unlock nexus; can also pick Griseo Red as reinforcement
+2nd | Kalpas2 |  Both damage boosts, HP cap up are the key choices, unlock nexus 2nd | Pardofelis1 | HP/SP cap up, both damage boosts are the key choices, unlock nexus; can also pick Griseo Red Yellow Grey as reinforcement

+!!! info Dodge in soul shaper form then basic attack to get full bar to use combo ATK; recommended to swap sigil on 6F, roll Su on 7F; remember to place Mobius support skill in range of the enemies

 #->Herrscher of Rebirth Soul Shaper<-